renyixin666/renyixin.github.io/_pages/about.md

 ---

 **Yixin Ren (任一鑫)**
-Fourth-year PhD student at Fudan University
+Final-year PhD student at Fudan University
+Incoming Associate Research Fellow at SIAT, Chinese Academy of Sciences
 Email: [yxren21@m.fudan.edu.cn](mailto:yxren21@m.fudan.edu.cn)

-I am a PhD student in the Department of Computer Science at Fudan University, where I work under the supervision of Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN).
-Previously, I completed my B.S. in Automation at University of Science and Technology of China.
+I am a final-year PhD student in the Department of Computer Science at Fudan University, advised by Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN).
+I will soon join the Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences, as an Associate Research Fellow.
+Previously, I received my B.S. degree in Automation from the University of Science and Technology of China.

 Internship Experience:
 I have interned at Alibaba and the Huawei Terminal Cloud Department.
 Currently, I am participating in a research internship at Tencent as part of the Rhino-Bird Talent Cultivation Program.